-Lower East Side, sometimes called LES, is located in the southeastern section of NYC’s borough of Manhattan.
+Lower East Side, sometimes called LES, is located in the southeastern section of NYC's borough of Manhattan near our NYC personal injury law firm.
 It is within the areas of the Bowery and the East River and Canal Street and Houston Street.

 As mentioned above, Lower East Side is in the perimeters of the Bowery which is in the west, East Houston which is